MinnowBoard-org/website/elements/tuto-reader/tutorials/installing-ubuntu-16.04-on-minnowboardmax/docs/installing-ubuntu.md

 - MinnowBoard Turbot board
 - 5V 2.5A Power Supply
-- USB thumb drive (2 GB or larger)
+- USB thumb drive (2GB or larger)
-- microSD card (8 GB or larger)
+- microSD card (8GB or larger)
-- micro-HDMI to HDMI cable and HDMI-capable monitor
+- microHDMI to HDMI cable and HDMI-capable monitor
 - USB keyboard
 - Ethernet cable and internet connection
 - optionally a USB mouse (and USB hub)